hashkrish/se2001-notes/question_papers/23t3/oppe1/set_2.md

 ## Section 2 - Problem 2 (pipes, redirections)

-A text file usually contains puctuations, upper case letters.
+A text file usually contains punctuations, upper case letters.
 Write a shell script/command which will remove punctuations, convert uppercase letters to lower case and finally convert the space character to newline character in that order.
 Finally use concepts of sort and uniq commands to print top 5 most frequent words with its count.
 The content are in file called `text.txt` in current working directory.

 Hint: